Skip to main content

 BMI=body mass index.

-While everyone’s response to treatment will be different, in the medical study, people who took Wegovy® pill lost on average about 14% of their starting weight.
-Use the weight loss calculator to get an idea of how much weight you could lose with Wegovy®.
+While everyone’s response to treatment will be different, in the medical study, people who took Wegovy® pill lost, on average, about 14% of their starting weight.
+Use the weight loss calculator to get an idea of how much weight you could potentially lose with Wegovy®.

 76% or about 8 in 10 adults achieved 5% or more weight loss with Wegovy® compared with 31% taking placebo.